The player most likely to ...: Superlatives for the 2019-2020 MLB free-agent class

 Blue Jays: .231/.304/.422

-Kendrick looks like a reasonable, affordable player for the Rays.
+Kendrick would be a reasonable, affordable player for the Rays.
 Of course, he's also still a good fit for the Nationals, maybe as their regular first baseman if Ryan Zimmerman doesn't return.

 The guy who hurt himself the most in October: Wade Miley.
 This is actually more like the guy who hurt himself in September.
 Miley has a 3.52 ERA over the past two seasons, but he posted a 16.68 ERA in five September starts and was left off Houston's roster in the ALCS and World Series.
 Before September, he might have been looking at a deal similar to what J.A.
 Happ received last year -- two years, $34 million, with a third-year vesting option -- but now he might be scrambling to get a one-year deal as he did from the Astros.